freepizzas-dev/onebot/README.md

     bot.add_cog(ReadWriteCog(bot))
 ```

-If you need functionality that extends beyond one-row storage and retrieval, you can use `bot.utils.db_utils.get_db_connection(server_id)` to get your own sqlite3 Connection object, and do anything you want!
+If you need functionality that extends beyond one-row storage and retrieval, you can use `bot.db_utils.get_db_connection(server_id)` to get your own sqlite3 Connection object, and do anything you want!